Does this test have other names?

 What other tests might I have along with this test?

-Your doctor may also order a urine test to check your catecholamine levels.
-Your doctor may also order a CT or MRI scan to find the suspected tumor.
+Your provider may also order a CT or MRI scan to find the suspected tumor.

 What do my test results mean?